Walter De Maria: Life and career

 His early sculptures from the 1960s were influenced by Dada, suprematism and constructivism.
 This influence led De Maria into using simple geometric shapes and industrially manufactured materials such as stainless steel and aluminium – materials which are also characteristic of Minimal art.
-With the support of collector Robert C. Scull, De Maria started making pieces in metal in 1965.
+With the support of collector Ethel Scull, De Maria started making pieces in metal in 1965.

 Also in the mid-1960s, he became involved in various artistic activities.
 His piece, Cage, for John Cage, was included in the seminal 1966 Primary Structures exhibit at the Jewish Museum in New York.
 He appeared in happenings, composed two musical works (Cricket Music, 1964; Ocean Music, 1968), and produced two films (Three Circles and Two Lines in the Desert; Hardcore, both 1969).

 De Maria briefly ran a gallery on Great Jones Street in lower Manhattan with his wife Susanna, showing Joseph Cornell's collection of rare films, Robert Whitman's Happenings (he was then married to and created with dancer/artist Simone Forti), and exhibiting De Maria's Minimalist sculptures made of wood.

-In 1965 De Maria became the drummer in the New York-based rock group the Primitives and an artist/musician collaborative group called The Druds.
+In 1965 De Maria briefly served as the drummer of the New York-based rock group the Primitives and an artist/musician collaborative group called The Druds.
 The Primitives included Lou Reed and John Cale and was a precursor to The Velvet Underground.

 In 1980, De Maria bought a four-story, 16,400-square-foot Con Edison substation at 421 East Sixth Street, and an adjacent lot at No. 419, between First Avenue and Avenue A. In February 2014, this property was selling for $25 million.
 Businessman and art collector Peter Brant purchased De Maria's studio for $27 million.
 Brant's plans for the space were unknown.